Osama-NA/Private-Chatting-Web-App/README.md

 # Seguro  | Chatting Web Application

-### Seguro is a web application which provides secure chatting between users, simply by creating a chatting room with one click, then sending a friend the generated url to start a chat with them.
+### Seguro, a web app that provides secure chatting, by allowing users to create a private chatting room with a single click, and then sending a friend the generated link to start a chat with them without requiring user registration.

 ### Seguro does not collect user data or save users chat logs.
-Chat logs can be saved by signed in users while they are in a chat room, the saved chat logs are encrypted then stored in the database.
+Chat logs can be saved only by signed-in users while they are in a chat room.
+Saved chat logs are encrypted before storing them in the database.

 ## Technologies Used